-Since my graduation from Smith College in 2013, at least twenty women’s colleges have publicly adopted admissions policies outlining over fourteen different combinations of biological/medical, social, and legal criteria for who may apply to their institutions in regards to transgender applicants.
-In effect, these policies define over fourteen different ways to be a “woman” that honor both the experiences and identities of students as well as the feminist histories, traditions and missions of women’s colleges to challenge restrictive gender roles.
+Since my graduation from Smith College in 2013, over twenty women’s colleges have publicly adopted admissions policies outlining more than fourteen different combinations of biological/medical, social, and legal criteria for who may apply to their institutions in regards to transgender applicants.
+In effect, these policies define a variety of ways to be a “woman” that honor both the experiences and identities of students as well as the feminist histories, traditions and missions of women’s colleges to challenge restrictive gender roles.

-Through my dissertation research, I seek to understand and amplify the experiences of trans students enrolled in two women’s colleges by mapping the development, implementation, and impact of these trans-inclusive policies on campus.
-By working with and alongside students, alumni, staff, faculty, and administrators, I want to know how these policies–and women’s colleges more broadly–shape institutionalized feminist missions of social justice.
-As a result, we will learn from the ways in which students experience college in order to create inclusive and diverse college environments, especially for transgender students.
+Through my dissertation research, I amplify the experiences of trans and non-binary students enrolled in two women’s colleges by mapping the development, implementation, and impact of these trans-inclusive policies on campus.
+Through my fieldwork in 2018-2019, I collected 123 interviews with students, alumni, staff, faculty, and administrators, attended events, and developed working relationships with transgender and non-binary students to examine how formal inclusion policies–and women’s colleges more broadly–shape institutionalized feminist missions of social justice.
+As a result, we learn from the ways in which students experience college in order to create inclusive and diverse college environments, especially for transgender students.

 This work is supported by the National Science Foundation Doctoral Dissertation Improvement Grant and the National Academy of Education/Spencer Foundation Dissertation Fellowship.